 For infants and young children, a small cut may be made on the arm and a test strip or slide used to collect a small sample of blood.
 The area is then cleaned and bandaged if necessary.

 Once collected, the blood is sent to a laboratory for analysis.

-Uric acid levels can vary based on gender.
-According to the Clinical Reference Laboratory (CRL), normal values for women are 2.5 to 7.5 milligrams/deciliter (mg/dL) and 4.0 to 8.5 mg/dL for men.
+Uric acid levels can vary based on sex.
+Normal values for women are 2.5 to 7.5 milligrams/deciliter (mg/dL) and for men 4.0 to 8.5 mg/dL.
 However, the values may vary based on the lab doing the testing.

 High levels of uric acid in your blood typically indicate that your body is making too much uric acid or that your kidneys aren’t removing enough uric acid from your body.
 Having cancer or undergoing cancer treatment can also raise your uric acid levels.

 High uric acid levels in your blood can also indicate of a variety of conditions, including: